Loudspeaker Thiele/Small

 40. So Km equates to:

-mass, reactance loading of the drivers piston mounted in free air (MM1)
+of the drivers piston mounted in free air (MM1) from the total

-from the total mass, reactance of the driver cone assembly including air
+mass, reactance of the driver cone assembly including air load (MMS)

-the driver excluding air load (MMD) plus the mass, reactance
+excluding air load (MMD) plus the mass, reactance loading for

-loading for the front of the driver cone (MMR[front]) plus the
+the front of the driver cone (MMR[front]) plus the effective

-effective mass, reactance loading on the rear of the cone (MMR[rear])
+mass, reactance loading on the rear of the cone (MMR[rear]) to

 (M'MS) when it is mounted in the box.